 IGraph/M is a bit different from the official igraph interfaces (for C, Python and R).
 Mathematica already has extensive graph theory and network analysis functionality, and IGraph/M does not aim to replace this.
 Instead it is meant to complement it and integrate with it, so functions from both systems can be used seamlessly together.
+It also provides many functions that are not present in the core igraph library.
 Thus it works directly with Mathematica’s

 Graph datatype.
 Trivial functionality that is already present in Mathematica, such as adding or removing edges, converting to/from an adjacency matrix, etc., is not exposed.
 The focus is on functionality that is not already present in Mathematica, and functionality that complements Mathematica’s builtins in a meaningful way.

 IGraph/M comes pre-packaged and ready to use on Windows, OS X and Linux (64-bit Intel), as well as the Raspberry Pi computer.
 The code is open source and can be compiled on other platforms as well (such as 32-bit Windows).

 A PDF version of the documentation notebook (16 MB) is available for preview purposes.

 To be notified of new releases, or to discuss IGraph/M, join the Gitter chatroom!

 To download the package and install it automatically, evaluate the following commands in Mathematica:

 Needs["PacletManager`"]; PacletInstall["IGraphM", "Site" -> "http://raw.githubusercontent.com/paclets/PacletServer/master"]